tony-aw/squarebrackets/README.md

 - 24 March 2024: Methods are now split between methods for non-recursive objects (`sb_`), and methods for recursive objects (`sb2_`).
 - 26 March 2024: Replaced `seq_rec()` with `seq_rec2()`.
+- 27 March 2024: Added `dt_setreorder()`, and added tests for this also.
+  ‘abind’ now as a dependency, and ‘abind’ based code removed, as it is redundant.